DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

 2. With Auto-login:

     1. I needed to fix the issue with user privilege first.
 So, after a fresh login, if the user attempts to run privileged commands, the first three attempts would definitely fail.
-You'd then have to wait for 10 min before attempting again, which then would work until the next login-session.
+You'd then have to wait for 10 min before attempting it again, which then would work but only until the next login-session.

     2. What options can we have if "sudo" doesn't work?
 I had two things: a) "su" and b) pkexec \[ few systems would have gksudo as well ]